carlomilanesi/measures-rs/docs/Tutorial.md

 As we said before, a 2D measure is associated to a direction in a plane; though, also the types `MeasurePoint` of an angle unit, `UnsignedDirection` and `SignedDirection` are associated to a direction in a plane.

-Therefore we can, in a way, conversions between them:
+Therefore we can, in a way, make conversions between them:
 ```rust
     let downward = MeasurePoint::<Degree>::new(-90.);
     println!("The direction downward (that is {downward}) can be used to construct");